Basic Approach

 - 2.Implementation of CSR procurement survey

 We hold briefings on the importance of CSR procurement and our ESG initiatives with the selected suppliers, and then ask them to respond to the CSR procurement survey.
-The survey consists of 67 questions covering eight categories*: compliance and fair and equitable transactions, provision of products and services, information management, supply chain, environment, human rights and labor, health and safety, and dialogue and cooperation with local communities (see the table below).
-Items are classified into two categories: those related to the internal management structure, such as the clear documentation of policies and the identification of responsible parties, and those related to the status of activities, mainly those that can be quantified, such as the volumes of contaminated materials discharged and the number of occupational injuries.- *JX Metals’ CSR procurement survey consists of a total of 80 questions covering nine categories, including risk management.
+Referencing the RBA1 VAP2 audit standards, the survey consists of 67 questions covering eight categories3: compliance and fair and equitable transactions, provision of products and services, information management, supply chain, environment, human rights and labor, health and safety, and dialogue and cooperation with local communities (see the table below).
+Items are classified into two categories: those related to the internal management structure, such as the clear documentation of policies and the identification of responsible parties, and those related to the status of activities, mainly those that can be quantified, such as the volumes of contaminated materials discharged and the number of occupational injuries.- 1Responsible Business Alliance.
+An industry coalition for ensuring responsible conduct in global supply chains within the electronics industry established in 2004.
+The RBA established the RBA Code of Conduct to ensure that working environments are safe, that workers are treated with respect and dignity, and that companies are environmentally conscious and responsible in their business activities.
+RBA member companies are required to abide by the RBA Code of Conduct.
+As of June 2024, the RBA has more than 230 member companies.

 - 3.Tabulation of survey responses and risk assessment